◼︎MY PERSONAL JOURNEY

 I don’t fit into a neat tidy box.
 My interests and world view are eclectic and this blog reflects that.
 To some it might all seem contradictory.
-So for friends and strangers alike who read these pages, before diving into the weeds this year I thought I’d step back and give you the 10,000-foot aerial view of my perspectives.
+So for friends and strangers alike, I thought I’d step back and give you the 10,000-foot aerial view of my perspectives which this blog reflects.

 - What is the nature of reality?

 - Where does all the trouble in our world come from and what’s the answer?

 - Knowing things won’t change immediately, how do we find personal peace in the interim?

 I’ve never believed that any one person, philosophy, doctrine, ideology or religion possesses all truth or can explain all things.
 I guess I’d make a lousy conspiracy theorist.

 I see life as multidimensional.
 No single line of thought alone, no matter how persuasive or thorough, can account for all the variables.
 I don’t view the world as black and white.
 Reality is diverse and complex.
 I believe there are both material and spiritual realms.

 I’ll begin with the material realm because this matters most.
 The material world is where society’s problems are and it’s only here that we can resolve them.